Michelle working with a young writer |

 Telling me every day,

-“A home is where your family must take you in.”
+“A home is where your family must take

 I’m from Fried Kway Teow,